With Vatican In Turmoil Over Abuse Allegations, Questions Remain About What Pope Knew

 In the unprecedented attack, Viganò makes numerous unsubstantiated claims.
 He says that in 2013, he personally informed the new pope that McCarrick had been widely accused of inviting seminarians into his bed and that Francis' predecessor, Pope Benedict XVI, had punished McCarrick by forbidding him to celebrate Mass in public, give lectures and travel.
 Benedict, he says, ordered McCarrick to dedicate himself to a life of prayer and penance.
 Viganò claims that Francis overruled those sanctions and virtually rehabilitated McCarrick.

-The wrinkles in Viganò's claim are that there's no public knowledge that Pope Benedict ever issued any kind of sanctions against McCarrick and it contradicts the historical record.
-McCarrick was often seen celebrating Mass, visiting Rome and attending events with Pope Benedict.
-It is possible that the former pope did impart those orders secretly, and for some reason was unable or unwilling to enforce them.
+The wrinkles in Viganò's claim are that there is no public knowledge that Benedict ever issued any kind of sanctions against McCarrick and that it contradicts the historical record.
+McCarrick was often seen celebrating Mass, visiting Rome and attending events with Benedict.
+It is possible that the former pope did impart those orders secretly and for some reason was unable or unwilling to enforce them.

-Viganò's letter, titled "Testimony," also contains accusations of cover-ups by about a dozen cardinals who served under Pope Benedict XVI and St. John Paul II — many of whom Viganò has clashed with in the past.
+Viganò's letter, titled "Testimony," also contains accusations of cover-ups by about a dozen cardinals who served under Pope Benedict XVI and St. John Paul II when he was pope — many of whom Viganò has clashed with in the past.
 It makes no mention of the fact that Viganò himself once tried to quash a probe into a Minneapolis archbishop being investigated for misconduct with seminarians.

 That Vatican officials have covered up clerical sex abuse is an open secret.